paulyuk/functions/ai/ai-bindings/README.md

 ```

 ### Using Visual Studio
-1) Open `a-bindings.sln` using Visual Studio 2022 or later.
+1) Open `ai-bindings.sln` using Visual Studio 2022 or later.
 2) Press Run/F5 to run in the debugger

 Use `test.http` along with your favorite REST client or extension to test.